ncatlab/nlab-content/pages/0/5/7/0/10750/content.md

 +-- {: .proof}
 ###### Proof

-The first statement is an immediate consequence of lemma \ref{IndeedCorepresentationOfAdjunctsOfStructureMaps}.

-The other two statements follow from inspection of the explicit form of the maps, via prop. \ref{ExplicitFormOfFreeSpectra}, in each case separately:
+This follows by inspection of the explicit form of the maps, via prop. \ref{ExplicitFormOfFreeSpectra}.
+We discuss each case separately:

 **sequential case**